Sketch Noting Illustrations Inspired by Academic Orientation Sessions

-Overall, this visual notes experience has been really enjoyable.
+Overall, this visual notes taking experience has been really enjoyable.

-The ideas I was able to visually journal during the orientation have become easier for me to retain as a result, and the final aesthetic outcomes shared here have been super fun to consume and share.
+The ideas I was able to visually journal during the orientation have become easier for me to retain as a result, and the final aesthetic outcomes shared here have been super fun to consume and share with others.

 If you have any sketch notes to share, I'd love to see them.
 Please do share any links to your sketch notes in the comments.